FormalLanguageConstrainedPathQuerying/formal-lang-course/tasks.en.md

              automaton2: AdjacencyMatrixFA) -> AdjacencyMatrixFA:
         pass
     ```
-- [ ] Based on the previous function, implement a **function** to execute regular queries on graphs: given a graph with specified start and final vertices and a regular expression, return the pairs of vertices from the start and final vertices that are connected by a path forming a word from the language defined by the regular expression.
+- [ ] Based on the previous function, implement a **function** to execute regular path queries on graphs: given a graph with specified start and final vertices and a regular expression, return the pairs of vertices from the start and final vertices that are connected by a path forming a word from the language defined by the regular expression.
   - Required function:
      ```python
     def tensor_based_rpq(regex: str, graph: MultiDiGraph, start_nodes: set[int],